+This course focuses on the Stetson's Human Diversity Value.
 This seminar examines the foodways of various cultures of the African diaspora.
 Through novels, short stories, films, poetry, scholarly articles, and experiences, students will consider how food has expressed and continues to express ethnic, economic, religious, and political positions among groups with African ancestry throughout the world.
 Junior Seminar.

 AFST 350A.
 Advanced Studies in Africana Literature.
 1 Unit.

 This course offers advanced study of the literature of one or more peoples of the African diaspora.
 Examples might include literature of Africans, African Americans, Afro-Hispanics or Afro-Asians.
 Writing enhanced course.